Overc1ocker/HP-15-DA0014DX-Hackintosh/README.md

 - Webcam
 - Headphone jack line in
 - Built in Microphone
+- Graphics acceleration
+- Ethernet
-- Trackpad partially works.
-Buttons do not click.
+- Trackpad (buttons do not work)

-**Untested**
-- Graphics Acceleration
+**Not working**
 - Touchscreen (Don't anticipate this to work as real macs do not feature touchscreens)
+- Brightness keys on keyboard
-- Ethernet
+- Trackpad buttons
 -------------------------------------------

 **Notes**: